onox/orka/docs/rendering/removed-features.md

   The range of the depth of the clipping volume has been changed from the default of [-1, 1] to Vulkan's [0, 1].

-- **Origin of window coordinates is upper-left**.
-    The origin of the window coordinates has been changed to upper-left, which is the origin used by other rendering APIs and windowing systems.

-    If a shader uses `:::glsl gl_FragCoord`, then you may need to redefine it:

-    ```glsl
-    layout(origin_upper_left) in vec4 gl_FragCoord;
-    ```

-    If the output on the screen is upside down, then render to a texture instead and read it in some resolve or tonemapping pass that outputs to the default framebuffer.

 ## Other removed features

 Over the years, OpenGL has accumulated a lot of functionality.
 Some of which